telliott99/MyJava/libraries.rst

 .. sourcecode:: bash

     > jar xf stdlib.jar

+(The usage is styled after ``tar``, where the flag ``-x`` means to un-archive).

 It will really make a mess if you do this on your Desktop.
-Another possibility is to just grab the particular ``.java`` file you need to import, and do what we've been doing all along.
+Another possibility is to just grab the particular ``.java`` file that you need to import from the website, and then do what we've been doing all along.

-However, the normal way to handle this is to set the "classpath".
-Here is my file ``Test.java`` on the Desktop:
+However, the normal way to handle this is to set the "classpath", the list of directories where Java should look for class definitions.
+Here is ``Test.java`` on the Desktop:

 .. sourcecode:: java